ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 process to obtain public release authorization.

 Once authorized, contact `support@pyansys.com <mailto:support@pyansys.com>`_ to
 get support during the first release of the project.
-The team will enable the custom ``PYPI_TOKEN`` once your project has been successfully released for the first time.
-For future releases, everything will be automated.
+The team then enables the custom ``PYPI_TOKEN`` once your project has been successfully released for the first time.
+For future releases, everything is then automated.

 .. dropdown:: Using GitHub actions